 Center for Courage and Renewal Facilitator

-For the last 20 years, as one of the early inducted facilitators of the Circle of Trust® approach through the Center for Courage & Renewal, I have been leading retreats for professionals in education, leadership, health care, end-of-life care, clergy and congregations, and groups of mixed professionals.
-My most recent retreats have focused on issues relating to “Befriending the Unknown,” and “Entering the Heart of Wisdom” addressing the rejoining soul & role in the second half of life.
+For the last 25 years, as one of the early inducted facilitators of the Circle of Trust® approach through the Center for Courage & Renewal, I have been leading retreats for professionals in education, leadership, health care, end-of-life care, clergy and congregations, and groups of mixed professionals.
+My most recent retreats have focused on issues relating to “Befriending the Unknown,” and “Entering the Heart of Wisdom” and "The Soul of Aging," addressing the rejoining soul & role in the second half of life.

 In Circle of Trust retreats, we focus on creating a safe space for the soul that takes self-awareness and authentic presence—and courage.
 Based on the work of author, educator and activist Parker J. Palmer, the Circle of Trust approach is a set of principles and reflective practices that help you connect with your inner wisdom, learn to hold paradox, listen deeply, and build trust—and pass those gifts along to others.
 Learn more at www.couragerenewal.org.

 See Upcoming Events for retreats scheduled for the future.

 - One to three day retreats, or seasonal series for congregational leaders, and various other groups interested in the Circle of Trust® approach.

 Testimonials from the Befriending the Unknown Retreat Series

 This program was incredible for me.
 I find the process of inquiring into Soul through open & honest questions one of THE most helpful and clear methods of accessing Spirit I have ever seen.
 The writings of Parker Palmer, being with this wonderful group as we evolved as a community of trust, allowed me to not only reconnect with my soul—but to speak it into being.
 I am beginning to understand the power of listening to another’s soul as well…as even more challenging for me—daring to share my soul with others, aloud.